 About Me

-I have been providing individual and group psychotherapy in Seattle as a licensed psychologist for the last ten years.
-After graduating from the University of Montana with a PhD in Clinical Psychology, I completed a one-year post-doctoral fellowship in psychosocial rehabilitation at the VA hospital in Palo Alto, providing cognitive-behavioral therapy for bipolar disorder and psychotic disorders.
-Eager to return to the Pacific Northwest, I moved to Seattle for a two-year post-doctoral fellowship in dialectical behavior therapy (DBT) at the Evidence Based Treatment Centers of Seattle (EBTCS).
+I have been providing individual and group psychotherapy in Seattle as a licensed psychologist for over 20 years.
+After graduating from the University of Montana with a PhD in Clinical Psychology, I completed a one-year post-doctoral fellowship in psychosocial rehabilitation at the VA hospital in Palo Alto.
+Eager to return to the Pacific Northwest, I moved to Seattle for a post-doctoral fellowship in dialectical behavior therapy (DBT) at the Evidence Based Treatment Centers of Seattle (EBTCS).
 I later became a staff psychologist at EBTCS, primarily within the DBT clinic.
 Besides providing individual DBT, I led numerous skills training groups to adults and families where I taught mindfulness, communication, emotion regulation, and distress tolerance skills.
 I also worked in Marsha Linehan’s lab at the University of Washington (the BRTC) both as a research therapist and as a supervisor to graduate students.

 In my years as a therapist, I have enjoyed helping people become more present to their lives, more accepting of themselves, and more aware of their emotions and their values.
 I have observed amazing transformation in clients.
 It is an honor when people allow me to be present to their pain, their joys, and their successes.